tanjera/screeps/to.do.md

 - Defense
 	- If hostile present (not Invader), no towers present, ?? conditions: pop safe mode
-	- Towers only target hostiles within ? distance of structures?
-Or within ? distance of towers and sources?

 - Colony function
 	- Creep ability to request another creep to move/swap spaces